-The Perception of Failure, is the Scariest Part
+The Perception of Failure is the Scariest Part

 You Walked, You Fell, Then You Ran

-Mistakes can pave the way to failure, leading to regret, (especially if you’re in a fixed mindset).
-It seems that a significant reason we fear mistakes, is because we’re even more fearful, of carrying the heavy weight of regret.
+Mistakes can pave the way to failure, leading to regret (especially if you’re in a fixed mindset).
+It seems that a significant reason we fear mistakes is that we’re even more fearful of carrying the burdensome weight of regret.
 (Click here to read how to deal with regret, so that you grow from it).
-Your failures may have sent you reeling in the moment, however they were indeed temporary.
+Your failures may have sent you reeling in the moment; however they were indeed temporary.
 Realizing failure is temporary, is one way to bounce back.
 It’s a mere pit stop, not a permanent address.

 The Rite of Passage

-The revolutionary Steve Jobs, wasn’t always held in such regard.
-He was fired from the company he began, (the $2 billion company that Apple is).
+The revolutionary Steve Jobs wasn’t always held in such regard.
+Let go from the company he began (the $2 billion company that Apple is).
 That dismissal brought him to the realization that he had a passion for his work, which even the sting of initial failure couldn’t dull.

 What touches your spirit more, a person who got lucky with a winning lotto ticket, or a person who climbed out from under their ashes of failure?
-Realizing that failure is part of your evolution is liberating, and is the second way to bounce back from failure.
+Realizing that failure is part of your evolution is liberating and is the second way to bounce back from defeat.

 Lessons Come in Many Unwelcome Forms

-Your path to success takes you in many directions; every new direction being the possible game changer, but at very least a valuable lesson.
-When one way doesn’t do the job, it teaches you a lesson, and removes that way of attacking a problem form your list.
+Your path to success takes you in many directions; every new direction being the possible game-changer but at very least a valuable lesson.
+When one way doesn’t do the job, it teaches you a lesson, removing one way of attacking a problem form your list.